9 Best Frameworks for Web Development in 2023

 However, Ruby is considered to be slower, and sometimes its syntax can become too complex.
 As the community fades, there are fewer answers, fewer materials, and fewer channels for support.
 There are still enough resources to build a good and reliable product, though.

 Python became popular not so long ago, and it continues to grow rapidly.
-Unlike other languages I’ve already mentioned, Python has actually experienced growth in 2019 compared to 2018, and in 2021 this growth is likely to continue.
+Unlike other languages I’ve already mentioned, Python has actually experienced growth for several years and in 2023 this growth is likely to continue.

 Python is elegant, simple, and easy to learn.
 Additionally, this language offers easy asynchronous coding and opens lots of possibilities for machine learning and artificial intelligence.
 Machine learning is its killer feature, and Python is often used for complex projects that require complex calculations.